-Presented in two colors of its laconic, easy to read dial, the new Alpina Alpiner Manufacture makes its selling point their time-proven Caliber AL-710 automatic movement that slowly replaces third-party mechanisms from their relatively inexpensive lines.
-Accurate and reliable, the mechanism greatly increases the timekeeper’s collectability while still making it a nice daily wearer.
+Presented in two colors of its laconic, easy to read dial, Alpina Alpiner Manufacture makes the time-proven Caliber AL-710 in-house automatic movement its selling point.
+The “Manufacture” mechanism slowly replaces third-party mechanisms from their relatively inexpensive lines.
+Accurate and reliable, the AL-710 greatly increases the timekeeper’s collectability while still making it a nice daily wearer

 The 2015 Alpina Seastrong Diver 300 Chronograph Big Date is yet another “affordable” diving companions.
 The reliable and accurate quartz mechanism packed into a visually attractive, nicely sculpted stainless steel body, making the timepiece a perfect “first real Swiss watch” for a young customer who still can’t afford to buy “a real thing” that costs 10 times more.

 The Alpina Alpiner 4 Manufacture Flyback Chronograph (ref.
 AL-760SB5AQ6) is not just another handsome wristwatch from just another second-tier brand.
 Besides featuring a distinct and interesting exterior, it is also one of the few relatively affordable chronographs powered by an in-house caliber.
 Developed by the brand’s parent company Frederique Constant, it sports an unusual design feature: instead of the tried and true cam-and-lever or a more precise column-wheel, its chronograph module has a star-shaped gear that makes it easier to produce on an industrial scale without sacrificing much in the precision department.